trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 - It should be a tab-separated file.
 - It should be encoded in UTF-8.
 - Each line consists of the following tab-separated fields in this order: `topic_id`, `run_tag`, `rank`, `question`.
-    - `topic_id`: ClueWeb22-ID of the target news article, as found in the JSONL record.
+    - `topic_id`: ClueWeb22-ID of the target news article.
     - `run_tag`: A tag that uniquely identifies your group and the method you used to produce the run.
 Each run should have a different tag.
 Run tags for runs submitted by one group **must** all share a common prefix to identify the group across runs.
     - `rank`: Your rank for the question, starting from 1.
     - `question`: Question in plaintext, with no tabs or newlines.